 X wants to please others and prefers to be with friends, but is still learning that others are not always enthusiastic to follow his direction.
 He can get upset (yelling, hitting, grabbing objects) when his demands are not met.
 He can have a difficult time with transitions, typically if there are multiple events happening simultaneously within the environment or he is going to a new place.
 X is typically shy when meeting new people.

 X benefits from having breaks throughout the day.
 He typically leaves the classroom 2-3 times a day for solitary, quiet play.
 He uses noise reducing headphones to wear in the classroom during loud play.
-X is beginning to ask for breaks independently.
+X is beginning to ask for breaks independently."Tell them what you told them."

 The summary should restate some of the strengths.
 I like to include one or two specific favorite activities that the child enjoys while at school that relate to those strengths.